Eagle - Year 6

 Please don’t bring other items into school, as we do not have space to store these, and it can cause upset if things are lost or damaged.

-Term 3 highlights
+Term 4 and 5 highlights